Updated on November 23, 2023

 The terms “emotional eating,” “binge eating,” or “comfort eating” are commonly used to describe the practice of self-medicating with food.

 Self-medicating with food may temporarily relieve stress in people who are not clinically depressed.
-But it can cause decreased self-esteem, lead to an eating disorder, and cause unhealthy weight gain.
+However, it can cause decreased self-esteem, eating disorders, and unhealthy weight gain.

-Commonly misused prescription medications include anti-anxiety medication like Xanax or Klonopin.
+Commonly misused prescription medications include anti-anxiety medications like Xanax or Klonopin.

 Get matched with an affordable mental health counselor